bonitasoft/bonita-doc/md/single-sign-on-with-kerberos.md

 ::: warning
  Bonita "username" should match the authenticated user login returned in the client response.
- If some users need to bypass kerberos authentication method, you can authorize it by activating an option in the file `authenticationManager-config.properties` (see 2. below).
-Users will then be able to log in using the portal login page (/login.jsp) provided they have a bonita account and their password is different from their username.
 :::

 ## Pre-installation Environment Checks